RensTillmann/super-forms/docs/updates.md

 ### Manual updates

-?> **Please Note:** Deleting the plugin will not delete any of your forms, contact entries or saved settings
+?> **NOTE:** Deleting the plugin will not delete any of your forms, contact entries or saved settings

 To update the plugin manually you can go to `Plugins` > `All plugins`.
 Select the `Super Forms` plugin from the plugins list, and choose the action `Delete` from the actions dropdown.